activebridge/old.activebridge.github.io/_posts/2015-02-21-rails-remove-controler-logic.md

 end
 {% endhighlight %}

-It look a bit better right now.
+It looks a bit better right now.
 But there are still a lot of conditions.
 And we can use `String` interpolation to remove the conditions completely

 {% highlight ruby %}
 user = User.new(params[:user])